geospace-code/h5fortran/README.md

 * Fortran Package Manager (fpm)

 If using CMake, h5fortran will automatically build the HDF5 library (and Zlib if HDF5 2.x) from source if a compiler-compatible HDF5 is not found on the system.
+HDF5 auto-build options include:

+* To disable the auto-build of HDF5 use `cmake --preset no-build`
+* To always build HDF5 from source, set `cmake --preset build`
+* To use CMake factory FindHDF5 instead of our custom FindHDF5.cmake use `cmake -Dh5fortran_find_hdf5_factory=yes`
+* To disable the use of HDF5 compiler wrappers in finding HDF5 use `cmake -DHDF5_NO_FIND_WRAPPER=yes`

 Uses Fortran `submodule` for clean template structure.
 This easy-to-use, thin object-oriented modern Fortran library abstracts away the messy parts of HDF5 so that you can read / write various types/ranks of data with a single command.